T0chka/BenchmarkSampleSizePlanner/README.md

 ## Benchmark-Based Sample Size Planner (Shiny)

+A Shiny application, which takes a set of experiment-level effect sizes, performs a meta-analysis to produce a pooled benchmark, and then uses that benchmark to calculate how many animals per group you’ll need for a new study.

+The aim is to plan studies that can detect a biologically meaningful effect – large enough to matter and, ideally, predictive of successful translation into an effective treatment.

-A Shiny application to plan per-group animal sample sizes using benchmarks from a meta-analysis of experiment-level effects.
-The app pools mean differences with a three-level random-effects model and study-cluster robust standard errors, then calculates sample sizes for the Wilcoxon–Mann–Whitney (two-sided alpha = 0.05) with a 5% correction aligned to G*Power.
+The app remove influential outliers, pools mean differences with a three-level random-effects model and study-cluster robust standard errors ([metafor package](https://www.metafor-project.org/doku.php/metafor)), then calculates sample sizes for the Wilcoxon–Mann–Whitney
+(two-sided alpha = 0.05) with a 5% correction aligned to G*Power.

 ### Key features